aymanabolila/houdini_tools/README.md

 * You can edit the options by pressing `CTRL+ALT+SHIFT+F` to modify the start frame and end frame, you can type expressions such as `$FSTART` and `$FEND` or type numbers like `1001`, if you change these default settings, it will be saved into the `$HIP/flipbook/settings.json` file so when you restart Houdini you can find the modifications present.

-* Comment options can allow you to type your comments on top of the video output by writing HScript expressions, just type it in \` \`, you can change the font file and size as well if needed.
+* Comment options can allow you to type your comments on top of the video output by writing HScript expressions, just type it in \` \`, and you can change the font file and size as well if needed.
+You can type `[shotcam]` to print the camera that you see from.
+* A slider to change font text size.

 https://github.com/aymanabolila/houdini_tools/assets/95883280/c07aad90-2c6a-4dc6-995b-08158fd94999